-As with thermal management applications, electrical conductivity is traditionally thought of as the realm of high conductivity metals.
-But it doesn’t need to be!
+As with thermal management applications, electrically conductive materials are traditionally thought to be in the realm of high conductivity metals such as copper.
+But it doesn’t need to be…

-By incorporating KONDUCT additives into your formulations, you can design and manufacture polymers with varying levels of electrical conductivity.
+By incorporating KONDUCT electrically conductive additives into your formulations, you can design and manufacture polymers with varying levels of electrical conductivity.

 When compounding polymers for electrical applications, the dispersion of the additive selected is of critical importance to the overall performance.
 This is particularly key with additives such as CNT’s and graphene, where the low addition rates possible mean that fully optimised dispersion is necessary in order to achieve percolation and hence a conductive network.